Zero Waste Kitchen Swaps

 Directions for Making Beeswax Wraps

-To Make Them.
-Cut your fabric into 12 x12 pieces.
+To make them: Cut your fabric into 12 x12 pieces.
 Cut or grate down your beeswax by using a cheese grater or adding your beeswax pellets to a blender.
 It is easier to melt them when they are tiny pieces.
 Lay the fabric on a baking sheet lined with parchment paper.

 Sprinkle the beeswax evenly over the piece of fabric.
 Place in a 170℉ oven for 7-10 minutes or until the beeswax is entirely melted.
 Remove from oven and allow it to dry.
 Trim any edges that don’t have beeswax.
 Use to top bowls, wrap foods, or cover plates.